mikalv/msgr/backend/docs/idp.md

 - Tenant-specific JWKS rotation and signing keys so each tenant can publish its own metadata.
 - Admin UI for managing tenants and upstream provider credentials.
+- Self-service account management surface so end users can review linked identities, revoke sessions and add new providers without operator intervention.
 - Federation adapters (SAML, SCIM) building on top of the existing structures.